 Vivenna took a deep breath, then nodded.
 “All right, then, we’ll--”

 At that moment, the door to the building flew open, slamming against the other side of the wall.
-Vivenna looked up, frowning at the figure who stood in the doorway--a tall, bulky man with unusually large muscles and flat features.
+Vivenna looked up, frowning at the figure who stood in there--a tall, bulky man with unusually large muscles and flat features.
 It took her a moment to register the other oddity about him.

 His skin was grey.
 His eyes as well.
 There was no color to him at all, and her Heightenings told her that he didn’t have a single Breath.
 A Lifeless soldier.

 Vivenna scrambled to her feet, barely keeping in a cry of distress.
-She backed away from the large soldier, unsettled by the way he stood there, immobile, not even breathing.
-His eyes tracked her, however--they didn’t just stare ahead, like those of a dead man.
+She backed away from the large soldier.
+It just stood there, immobile, not even breathing.
+Its eyes tracked her, however--they didn’t just stare ahead, like those of a dead man.

 For some reason, she found that the most unnerving of all.

-“Denth!” she said.
+“Denth!”
+Vivenna said.
 “What are you doing?
 Attack!”

 The mercenaries remained where they were, lounging on the floor.
-Tonk Fah barely cracked an eye.
+Tonk Fah barely cracked an eye open.

 “Ah well,” Denth said, resting back.
 “Looks like we’ve been discovered.”